 We had one of the best tour guides we’d ever had.
 He started by going around and asking every person in our group what we hoped to get out of the tour.
 Then during the course of our visit, he made sure to address every question.

 During the visit to the home, we got to see original presidential portraits, other original art and even James Madison’s desk.
+This was definitely the most intriguing and most fun things to do in Orange County, VA.

 I brushed up on my American history and was fascinated to learn that it’s thanks to James Madison that we have the three branches of government, a concept he fought hard for.